 EXTENSION OPTIONS

-Tenant (or any Permitted Transferee or Transferee) has the right to extend the Lease Term for _____ additional term(s) of ___ years each (each, an “Extension Term”) commencing on the day following the expiration of the Lease Term (each, a “Commencement Date of the Extension Term”).
+Tenant (or any Permitted Transferee or Transferee) has the right to extend the Lease Term for five additional term(s) of _5_ years each (each, an “Extension Term”) commencing on the day following the expiration of the Lease Term (each, a “Commencement Date of the Extension Term”).
 Tenant will give notice (the “Extension Notice”) of its election to extend the Lease Term at least two hundred seventy (270) days prior to the scheduled expiration of the Lease Term (the “Extension Notice Deadline”).

-The Base Rent during the applicable Extension Term will be _______ percent (__%) of the then-prevailing market rate for new leases for comparable space in comparable buildings in the area (“Fair Market Rent”).
-Fair Market Rent will reflect all monetary and non-monetary concessions being granted to tenants for comparable transactions, including brokerage commissions, improvements paid for by tenant improvement allowances, moving allowances, and rent concessions.
+The Base Rent during the first two available Extension Terms shall continue the annual escalations as defined in the initial Lease Term.
+Thereafter for any subsequent applicable Extension Term will be _one hundred_ percent (100%) of the then-prevailing market rate for new leases for comparable space in comparable buildings in the area (“Fair Market Rent”).
+Fair Market Rent will reflect all monetary and non-monetary concessions being granted to tenants for comparable renewal transactions, including brokerage commissions, and improvements paid for by tenant improvement allowances.
 Fair Market Rent will be adjusted to take into account the size of the Premises, the length of the Extension Term, and the credit of Tenant (except that, so long as Tenant is a wholly-owned subsidiary of Amazon.com, Inc. or its successor or of a subsidiary or sister company of Amazon.com, Inc. or its successor, the credit of Amazon.com, Inc. or its successor will be taken into account rather than the credit of Tenant), but will be calculated without taking into account any improvements paid for by Tenant or deemed owned by Tenant in accordance with Section 19 of Additional Terms and Conditions, Addendum 3.